Skip to Content

-A Brief Guide To Fruit Picking Jobs In Japan
+Fruit Picking Jobs In Japan (Companies Hiring & Visa tips!)
+2023

 Interested to find out about fruit picking jobs in Japan?
-You’ve come to the right place!
+I know I was super curious about this!

-Did you know that Japan exported over $29 million worth of fresh fruits in 2020?
-Japan’s fruits are in demand all over the world for their freshness and quality.
+Fun fact: did you know that Japan exported over $29 million worth of fresh fruits in 2020?

 DISCLOSURE